casanova-lab/BPHunter/README.md

   - TRANSCRIPT_IVS: ENST123456789_IVS10
   - CANONICAL: canonical transcript_IVS, or '.'
   - BP_NAME: m/e/cBP_chrom_pos_strand_nucleotide
-  - BP_ACC_DIST: distance from BP to acceptor site
+  - BP_ACC_DIST: distance from BP to the acceptor site
   - BP_RANK: rank of BP in this intron
   - BP_TOTAL: total number of BP in this intron
   - BP_HIT: BP position (-2, -1, 0) hit by the variant